harshikabansal/PrototypePay/README.md

 3.  **Set up Environment Variables:**
     This project may require Firebase credentials for features like profile picture uploads.
 Create a `.env` file in the root of the project and add any necessary keys.
 (Refer to `src/lib/firebase.ts` for required `NEXT_PUBLIC_FIREBASE_*` variables).

-    You should also add a key for local storage encryption:
+    You must also add a key for local storage encryption:
     ```
-    LOCAL_STORAGE_ENCRYPTION_KEY=your-super-secret-key-for-encryption
+    LOCAL_STORAGE_ENCRYPTION_KEY=your-super-secret-key-for-encryption-32-chars
     ```

 4.  **Run the development server:**